top of page

 You are not listening for correct answers.
 You are watching for evidence of thinking.

-When a task is rigorous, students are doing things you can see and hear.
+When a task is rigorous, students exhibit behaviors you can see and hear.
 They pause before they start, making sense of what the problem is asking.
-They talk to each other about their reasoning — agreeing, disagreeing, asking why.
-They make choices — trying a different strategy, selecting a tool, representing their thinking in multiple ways.
-They are careful — labeling their work, using mathematical language, checking whether their answer is reasonable.
+They discuss their reasoning with each other — agreeing, disagreeing, asking why.
+They make choices — trying different strategies, selecting tools, and representing their thinking in multiple ways.
+They are careful — labeling their work, using mathematical language, and checking whether their answers are reasonable.

 The Standards for Mathematical Practice describe exactly what that looks like.
 Four of those practices belong in every math classroom, every day, regardless of grade level or content:

-When a task is not rigorous, the room looks different.
-It may still look productive — students are busy, answers are being produced, the teacher is circulating.
-But students are executing, not thinking.
-They are following a sequence of steps someone else designed rather than making decisions of their own.
-Remove the directions and they stop.
+When a task is not rigorous, the classroom environment looks different.
+It may still appear productive — students are busy, answers are being produced, and the teacher is circulating.
+However, students are executing, not thinking.
+They are following a sequence of steps designed by someone else rather than making decisions of their own.
+Remove the directions, and they stop.

-That is what I call GPS instruction — the teacher has provided turn-by-turn navigation so precise that students never have to build their own understanding of the route.
-When you follow GPS turn by turn, you arrive at your destination.
+This is what I call GPS instruction — the teacher provides turn-by-turn navigation so precise that students never have to build their own understanding of the route.
+When you follow GPS directions, you arrive at your destination.
 But try it again tomorrow without the app, and you’re stuck.
-You followed instructions.
-You didn't learn the route.
+You followed instructions, but you didn't learn the route.

-When leaders don't have a clear lens for rigor, they often default to what's visible and comfortable: engagement, pacing, coverage, and correct answers.
+When leaders lack a clear lens for rigor, they often default to what's visible and comfortable: engagement, pacing, coverage, and correct answers.

-And without realizing it, they reinforce the very instruction they're trying to improve.
+Without realizing it, they may reinforce the very instruction they're trying to improve.

 This is not a failure of leadership.
 It's a missing lens.

-What most leaders don't realize is that teachers are often experiencing something just as complex on the other side of that same observation.
-And because leaders rarely have access to how their practices are experienced by teachers, this gap stays invisible.
+What many leaders don't realize is that teachers often experience something just as complex on the other side of that same observation.
+Because leaders rarely have access to how their practices are experienced by teachers, this gap remains invisible.
 It doesn't close on its own.

-Once you have this lens, the post-observation conversation becomes something entirely different.
+Once you have this lens, the post-observation conversation transforms entirely.

 You are no longer trying to evaluate the mathematics — which was never your job anyway.
-You are sharing what you observed in students and asking one question:
+Instead, you share what you observed in students and ask one question:

 "What did the task ask students to work through and make sense of?"